 Show the person you actually understand

-Saying “thank you for your understanding” is asking the person to show you some flexibility.
+Saying “thank you for your understanding,” asks the person to show you some flexibility.
 Let’s presume this email is to a colleague and you were late to reply to them.
-Instead of saying “thank you for your understanding”, you can say, I want to provide you an apology for not hearing from me.
+Instead of saying “thank you for your understanding,” you can say, I want to provide you an apology for not hearing from me.
 And I appreciate your patience.
 Then provide your note to the person and reader.

-This is a good way of starting off your email in a way that shows compassion to the other person and begins the conversation in a constructive fashion.
+This is a good way of starting your email in a way that shows compassion to the other person and begins the conversation constructively.

 Phone interviews have become a core part of the process when attempting to find a secured placement for an open position.
 Companies receive massive responses from potential candidates for any..